AzeBah/discord-irc/README.md

 # discordSelfBot
-Bot or self-bot for discord
+It's a custom discord client with self-bot functionality